The Adolescence of P-1: Plot

 Months later, Linda visits the Waterloo computer lab, and sadly types "p 1" on a terminal.
 She starts to leave when the terminal clatters and she sees printed "OOLCAY ITAY" (Pig Latin for "cool it").

 Reception

 BYTE criticized The Adolescence of P-1 for what it stated were unrealistic expectations for an artificial intelligence running on 1970s IBM mainframes.
 It suggested that the author could have set the novel in the 1990s and use fictional future IBM computers to make the plot more plausible.

+Adaptation

+The novel was adapted into a TV movie titled Hide and Seek in 1984.